Third farthing: History

-In 1866, one-third farthings were issued in bronze instead of copper.
+In 1866, third farthings were issued in bronze instead of copper.
 They had a 16-millimetre diameter and weighed between 0.9 and 1.0 gramme.
 The obverse bore a portrait of a laureate Queen Victoria, while the reverse was redesigned to include the denomination and date surrounded by a wreath of oak leaves and a royal crown.
 Both sides were designed by Leonard Charles Wyon, and appeared on subsequent Victoria coins in 1868, 1876, 1878, 1881, 1884, and 1885.

-In 1902, the British authorities issued £100 or 288,000 Edward VII one-third farthings, using an obverse by George William de Saulles and an updated version L. C. Wyon's crown-and-oak-wreath reverse with an imperial crown.
-A final issue of £100 or 288,000 one-third farthings were struck in 1913 under George V. The obverse was by Bertram Mackennal, while the reverse reused the design of the 1902 issue with the imperial crown.
+In 1902, the British authorities issued £100 or 288,000 Edward VII third farthings, using an obverse by George William de Saulles and an updated version L. C. Wyon's crown-and-oak-wreath reverse with an imperial crown.
+A final issue of £100 or 288,000 third farthings were struck in 1913 under George V. The obverse was by Bertram Mackennal, while the reverse reused the design of the 1902 issue with the imperial crown.

-Although pre-decimal British coinage remained the Maltese monetary standard until May 1972, the one-third farthing appears to have gone out of circulation by the 1930s.
+Although pre-decimal British coinage remained the Maltese monetary standard until May 1972, the third farthing appears to have gone out of circulation by the 1930s.

-In 2015, the Central Bank of Malta issued 2,500 €5 gold bullion commemorative coins in honour of the one-third farthing.
+In 2015, the Central Bank of Malta issued 2,500 €5 gold bullion commemorative coins in honour of the third farthing.
 The obverse showed the date and emblem of Malta.
-The reverse was inspired by William Wyon's seated-Brittania design of the 1827, 1835, and 1844 issues.
+The reverse was inspired by William Wyon's seated-Britannia design of the 1827, 1835, and 1844 issues.